bbauska/W3Cx-3of5/README.md

 </html>
 ```

-We will look at this example in greater detail in the next course section (related to the <canvas> element).
+<p>We will look at this example in greater detail in the next course section (related to the &lt;canvas&gt; element).

 <h4>Impressive demonstrations available on the Web</h4>